 Principle Methods of Vestibular Therapy

-A physical therapist will perform a series of tests (such as vision and balance tests) to determine if your issues are stemming from the inner ear.
-Based on the results, the therapist will create a customized rehabilitation plan to address your specific vestibular issue.
+A vestibular physical therapist will perform a series of tests (such as vision and balance tests) to determine if your issues are stemming from the inner ear.
+Based on the results, the therapist will create a customized vestibular rehabilitation plan to address your specific issues.

 Below, we’ll discuss the 3 primary exercise methods that a PT may have you do as part of vestibular therapy.